* U.S. adds 157,000 jobs in January, jobless rate edges up

 * Euro lifted by better-than-forecast euro zone PMI

 * Yen continues weakening trend on BOJ easing view

 By Daniel Bases and Wanfeng Zhou

 NEW YORK, Feb 1 (Reuters) - The euro hit a 14-month high against the U.S. dollar and 33-month peak against the yen on Friday, the beneficiary of stronger-than-forecast euro zone manufacturing data and expectations of easy monetary policy from Washington and Tokyo.

 Friday’s U.S. jobs data reaffirmed expectations the U.S. Federal Reserve will maintain its stimulative monetary policy, thereby making the greenback less desirable.

-Bets the Bank of Japan will ease its monetary policy further extended the yen's downturn, putting it at a 2-1/2 year nadir against the U.S. dollar.
+Bets the Bank of Japan will ease its monetary policy further extended the yen’s downturn, putting it at a 2-1/2-year low against the U.S. dollar.